oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 As it turned out, the company is actually using "Vaultwarden" which is, as per its official documentation - "a self-hosted, unofficial Bitwarden compatible server written in Rust" and is not owned by the company behind Bitwarden (regardless of the app mentioning Bitwarden Inc.).

-**Disclaimer:** The compromise described in the following sections is not related/caused by a vulnerability in either Bitwarden or the Vaultwarden alternative.
+**Disclaimer:** _The compromise described in the following sections is not related/caused by a vulnerability in either Bitwarden or the Vaultwarden alternative.
 It is a chain of misconfigurations and missing security controls.
 The collections functionality described below is working as intended and as documented, the official Bitwarden documentation clearly states that collections are shared within all users in a given organization.
 The intent of this article is not to discourage anyone from using both password managers or to diminish their reputation and level of security.
-On the contrary, the purpose is to show that good encryption and a good password manager are only as good as how you configure and manage them.
+On the contrary, the purpose is to show that good encryption and a good password manager are only as good as how you configure and manage them._

 # DB Access

-I installed a psql client and tested the connection string and it worked, the only existing protection was the company VPN, which all staff was connecting to.
+I installed a psql client and tested the connection string and it worked, the only existing protection was the company VPN, which all employees were connecting to.

 |![](/assets/bitwarden/images/image_4_bitwarden_tables.png)|
 |:--:|
 |*Image 4: Bitwarden/Vaultwarden database tables*|

-The first thing to check was the users table which presented the users' password hashes and password hints!
+The first thing to check was the users table which presented the users' password hashes and password hints:

 |![](/assets/bitwarden/images/image_5_bitwarden_users_table.png)|
 |:--:|